brikteknologier/awsm-o/README.md

 * `callback(err, output)` callback to be called when the scp operation is complete.

-#### `ec2instance.createAmi(name, description, callback)`
+#### `ec2instance.createAmi(name, description, [dontStop, ] callback)`

 Create an AMI from this instance.

-The instance will be stopped before the AMI is created.
+By default, the instance will be stopped first in order to create the AMI, but you can change this behaviour by settings `dontStop` to true.

 * `name` the name of the AMI.
 If the name is taken, AWSM-O will generate a unique name by appending a number to the given name.
 * `description` the description of the AMI.
+* `dontStop` (optional, default=`false`) if set to true, the instance will not be stopped before creating the AMI.
 * `callback(err, amiId)` callback to be called when the ami has been created.

 <a name="sequential-mode"/>